saadeghi/daisyui/src/docs/src/routes/(docs)/docs/config/+page.svelte.md

     rtl: false, // rotate style direction from left-to-right to right-to-left.
 You also need to add dir="rtl" to your html tag and install `tailwindcss-flip` plugin for Tailwind CSS.
     prefix: "", // prefix for daisyUI classnames (components, modifiers and responsive class names.
 Not colors)
-    logs: true, // Shows info about daisyUI version and used config in the console when building your CSS },
+    logs: true, // Shows info about daisyUI version and used config in the console when building your CSS
+    themeSelector: ":root", // Which element to attach the theming variables to.
+  },

   //...